Wordlist

 Commodity, for example a chair or textiles containing or treated with a chemical product.

 Means an object which during production is given a special shape, surface or design which determines its function to a greater degree than does its chemical composition.
-(REACH)
+(The REACH Regulation)

 B